tabularelf/gamemaker-kitchen/src/tutorials/inputprompt.md

 ---
-title: Auto-swapping Input Prompts Icons with Input
+title: Using Input with GameMaker
-description: A guide on automatically swapping on-screen input prompts using the Input library
+description: A guide on how to use Spine sprites with GameMaker
 link: N/A
-date: 2024-06-14 18:35:07
+date: 2022-04-29 18:35:07
 draft: true
 tags:
-  - Input
+  - Spine
 authors:
-  - Els
+  - Kormex
 ---

 Hi there, and welcome back to Spider Lily Studios Game Maker Tutorials, part 3!
 This installment is sponsored by Tom, who requested a tutorial for displaying input prompt sprites that change automatically depending on what type of controller is connected, using the Input library.
 I’m also going to be adding some very simple Scribble/Chatterbox functionality too, using Scribble’s in-line sprite display.
 Our plan is to create both a simple controls menu, and a line of tutorial dialogue that displays a sprite.